ucsdalpineclub/ucsdalpineclub.github.io/gear-rentals.md

 This is (hopefully) going to be one of the best things about the club — free gear rentals!
 Currently, the club owns:

-* Helmet
+* Helmet (x3)

-* Grivel G1 crampons (will fit hiking boots)
+* Grivel G1 crampons (will fit hiking boots) (x1)

+* Harness (x1)

+* Ice Axes (x2)

+* The new Deerhorn Guidebook

-Additionally, club members have some spare gear.
-Mike and Phil in particular might be worth asking.
+Additionally, club members have some spare gear, including a spare beacon and ice axes -- ask in the chat if you would like these.

-We were formed in September 2022, and thus do not have a ton of funds.
-To start out with, we will be using your club dues to purchase the following items.
-These are things that, to our knowledge, are effectively impossible to get without buying or borrowing in SoCal.

-We intend to purchase:
+Next on our shopping list:
+* 1 more pair of universal crampons
+* 1 more harness
 * A single trad rack
 * 12x Quickdraws
-* 2 Sets of: Crampons, Ice Axes, Helmet
 * The new guidebooks for the Southern and Northern Sierra (by Roger Putnam and Vitaliy Musiyenko)